 The Solar WobbleBot is a great little project for kids and other beginners.
 I love that it can be made entirely from recycled parts, and requires no soldering.

 I do this project with teens (ages 12 and up) in my enrichment programs at schools and libraries, where it's always a big hit.
 It usually takes about an hour to make.

-The Solar WobbleBot is one of the projects from my first book of robot activities, Robotics: Discover the Science and Technology of the Future from Nomad Press, for ages 9-12.
+The Solar WobbleBot is one of the projects from my book of robot activities, Bots!
+Robotics Engineering with Hands-On Makerspace Activities from Nomad Press, for ages 9-12.